This section shows how to use the integration type SAP Table or View.

 Warning!
 Duplicates in the target environment!

 The SAP standard modules for table extraction do not have pointers for table fields.
 In larger tables this may cause low performance and duplicates in the target environment.
-Use the function module Z_THEO_READ_TABLE from Theobald Software to ensure smooth extractions.
+Use the function module THEO/READ_TABLE from Theobald Software to ensure smooth extractions.

 Note the necessary authorization for SAP tables: